Alparrrr/nRF24L01-Nucleo-Olive-Picking/README.md

 ![image](https://user-images.githubusercontent.com/70060259/202440002-ebf6e4ef-6710-4a84-a548-7e4e312a3843.png)

-Here is the pinout of master nucleo.
+This figure shows us pinout, connectivities , I/Os and timer pins of master nucleo.